 - 1996 - The New York Yankees lay claim to the last game played at Atlanta-Fulton County Stadium.
 The Yankees, who finish the postseason with an 8-0 road record, are helped by poor Atlanta outfield defense and some great plays from their own outfielders as pitcher Andy Pettitte outduels John Smoltz, 1 - 0, in Game 5 of the World Series.

 - 2000 - Pitcher Orlando Hernandez, with an 8-0 record and a 1.90 ERA in his postseason career, loses his first postseason game as the Mets defeat the Yankees, 4 - 2, on a tie-breaking 8th-inning double by Benny Agbayani.
 New York native John Franco gets the win, ending the Yankees' record 14-game World Series winning streak.
-Also today, Yankees pitcher Roger Clemens is fined a reported $50,000 for throwing the jagged barrel of a shattered bat in the direction of Mets catcher Mike Piazza in Game 2 of the Series.
+Also today, Yankees pitcher Roger Clemens is fined a reported $50,000 for throwing the jagged barrel of a shattered bat in the direction of Mets catcher Mike Piazza in Game 2.

 - 2007 - In a 13 - 1 rout of the Rockies, Red Sox second baseman Dustin Pedroia becomes the second player, and first rookie, to hit a leadoff home run in a World Series.
-The 24-year old freshman, the 31st major leaguer to homer in his first Fall Classic appearance, joins Orioles outfielder Don Buford who went yard in 1969 as a leadoff batter in Game 1 off Tom Seaver of the Mets.
+The 24-year-old freshman, the 31st major leaguer to homer in his first Fall Classic appearance, joins Orioles outfielder Don Buford who went yard in 1969 as a leadoff batter in Game 1 off Tom Seaver of the Mets.

 - 2009: